vectordotdev/vector/website/docs/reference/sinks/elasticsearch.md

 #### verify_hostname

-If `true` (the default), Vector will validate the configured remote host name against the remote host&#39;s TLS certificate.
+If `true` (the default), Vector will validate the configured remote host name against the remote host's TLS certificate.
 Do NOT set this to `false` unless you understand the risks of not verifying the remote hostname.

 </Field>